 Participation in the Polar Bear Swim is free, but you have to register.
 If you don’t register, you can watch but can’t swim.

-Some people register on the day of the event, but, because of the number of folks participating, registering online in advance is recommended.
+Some people register on the day of the event, but, because of the number of people participating, registering online in advance is recommended.

 Participants in the Polar Bear Swim are encouraged to dress up in costume and all registered swimmers have a chance to win prizes most years.
 The swim participants also get commemorative certificates after the event.